-The DBDSP requires routine updates and maintenance of the electronic database and map to record drilling activities and related practices in the Delaware Basin, see Table 4.2.
+The Delaware Basin Drilling Surveillance Plan requires routine updates and maintenance of the electronic database and map to record drilling activities and related practices in the Delaware Basin (see Table 4.2).
 The maps of the Delaware Basin are published on request.
 For the nine-township area surrounding WIPP, the following information is recorded.

-- Plugging and abandonment activities, including plugging configurations - Determination of the sealed portion of plugged and abandoned boreholes - Well conversion activities (injection, disposal, and water) - Injection well operation (disposal and secondary recovery)

-- Borehole depth, diameter, and type and amount of drilling fluid

-- Ownership of state and federal minerals and hydrocarbon leases
+- Plugging and abandonment activities, including plugging configurations - Determination of the sealed portion of plugged and abandoned boreholes - Well conversion activities (injection, disposal, and water) - Injection well operation (disposal and secondary recovery) - Borehole depth, diameter, and type and amount of drilling fluid - Ownership of state and federal minerals and hydrocarbon leases

 - Occurrences of pressurized brine within the Castile Formation

 - Gas storage information

 - Solution mining information

 - Potash mining information

 - Seismic information

-Information collected and recorded in accordance with the DBDSP are reported annually in the Delaware Basin Monitoring Annual Program Report and provided to the EPA every November as part of the 40 CFR 194.4(b)(4) change report.
+| Information collected and recorded in accordance with the Delaware Basin Drilling Surveillance Plan are reported annually in the Delaware Basin Monitoring Annual Report and provided to the EPA, if available, prior to their annual monitoring inspection.